Bliss in embroidery yarn form?! Okay! 🌈

 Current lead times

 The current lead time for shipping yarn which is Dyed To Order is 2-3 weeks (unless a more specific preorder date was stated on the product listing).
+Please note I will take a few days off over the festive period, but I'm not shutting down completely and will still be working on your orders, so I'll try to keep lead time disruption to a minimum.

 Anything you have purchased which is Ready To Ship doesn't mean immediate despatch, but it does mean I'll usually get them posted within a week or so for you depending on my order volumes.